SamPassmore/SamPassmore.com/content/post/2023-05-16-cultural-evolution-society-ace-ecr-awards/index.en.md

 DisableComments: no
 ---

 I recently applied to the Cultural Evolution Society's Advancing Cultural Evolution (ACE) grant scheme.
-I narrowly missed out on the funding, [but was listed as an honorable mention.](https://culturalevolutionsociety.org/story/ACE_Awards_Report)
+I narrowly missed out on the funding, [but was listed as an honourable mention.](https://culturalevolutionsociety.org/story/ACE_Awards_Report)

 For wider interest, I reproduced the project description I submitted below.
 If you are interested in helping progress this project - please get in touch.